OzzyCzech/fromArray/readme.md

 ]);
 ```

-See [array-of-objects.php](/examples/array-of-objects.php) for more examples.
+See [array-of-objects.php](/examples/array-of-objects.php) for more information.

 ### Metadata